oskarmodig/modig-lando-scripts/readme.md

         - appserver: modig-lan.sh MOD_INP_ENV=app_env MOD_INP_SCRIPT=deploy
 ```
 ### Unix
-- WordPress setup is run with `modig-lin.sh setup`
+- WordPress setup is run with `modlan.sh setup`
-- WordPress destruction is run with `modig-lin.sh destroy`
+- WordPress destruction is run with `modlan.sh destroy`
 ### Windows
-- WordPress setup is run with `modig-win.bat setup`
+- WordPress setup is run with `modlan.bat setup`
-- WordPress destruction is run with `modig-win.bat destroy`
+- WordPress destruction is run with `modlan.bat destroy`
+- Starting ngrok is run with `modlan.bat ngrok`
+- Stopping ngrok is run with `modlan.bat ngrok-kill`

 For all the commands above, you can also pass your linux username as the second argument, if it is not the default user in WSL.